-- The UPF with SFC capability (UPF-SFC) deploys an SFC functionality with several SFPs corresponding to pre-defined SFC polices as indicated in Figure 6.3.1-1.
+- Uplink traffic that is not subject to SFC can break out directly to the DN via N6 (see Figure 6.4.1-1).
+Downlink traffic always enters the 5GS at the UPF-PSA and only selected traffic is steered towards SFC (via “hairpin” forwarding), while the rest of the traffic is forwarded to N3/N9.

-- The AF indicates the SFP ID and optionally Metadata for a selected target (e.g. a traffic flow, a UE, a group of UEs, etc.).
+- The UPF with SFC capability (UPF-SFC) deploys an SFC functionality with several SFPs corresponding to pre-defined SFC polices as indicated in Figure 6.4.1-1 and Figure 6.4.1-2.

-- The PCF authorizes the requested SFP ID and Metadata (if provided by the AF) e.g. by checking whether it is part of a pre-agreed SFP ID list in the service level agreement.
-The 5GC does not parse or interpret the Metadata.
+- The AF indicates the SFP ID and optionally Metadata for a selected target (e.g. a traffic flow, a UE, a group of UEs, etc.) per traffic direction.

-Editor's note: The following is FFS: 'The 5GC does not parse or interpret the Metadata.' given that the PCF(or NEF) does check whether the Metadata is on the agreed SLA list.
+- The PCF authorizes the requested SFP ID(s) and Metadata strings (if provided by the AF) e.g. by checking whether it is part of a pre-agreed SFP ID list in the service level agreement.
+The 5GC may need to parse or interpret the Metadata strings e.g. to check whether the requested Metadata strings is on the agreed SLA list, but it does not make any other use of the Metadata strings apart from forwarding it to the UPF-SFC.

-- The SMF indicates the SFP ID and optionally Metadata to the UPF-SFC via N4 interface, in addition to the targeted traffic flows description.
+- The SMF indicates the SFP ID(s) and optionally Metadata to the UPF-SFC via N4 interface in a FAR.
+The targeted traffic flows description is provided in a PDR.